aott33/GoPLC/docs/prd.md

 5. **AI-native development** - Simple text-based configuration (YAML), code that AI models can actually read and generate (unlike vendor-specific graphical languages), potential MCP integration for AI-assisted development

-6. **Open and vendor-neutral** - All standard protocols (Modbus, OPC UA, Sparkplug B, GraphQL), no proprietary lock-in, true portability across Linux/Windows
+6. **Open and vendor-neutral** - All standard protocols (Modbus, OPC UA, Zenoh, GraphQL), no proprietary lock-in, true portability across Linux/Windows

 **Inspiration:** Inspired by James Joy's Tentacle PLC and the philosophy of abandoning IEC 61131-3 in favor of modern programming languages and tooling.